art2art/reproducible_research_2/NOAA_exploration.md

-Exploration of the NOAA Storm Database, and which types of meteorological events are most harmful
+Exploration of the NOAA Storm Database and types of the most harmful meteorological events
 ========================================================================================

 ## Synopsis

 The target of this analysis is to find out which metereological events cause the most harmful effects for human health and have the greatest economic consequences in terms of property damage.
-For the research of given objectives was used the U.S. National Oceanic and Atmospheric Administration's storm database from the past 60 years.
-It turned out that tornado has been most harmful metereological event which have caused over 90000 direct injuries in the last 60 years and flooding has had the greatest economic consequences with over 150 billion dollars in property damages.
+For the research of given objectives the U.S. National Oceanic and Atmospheric Administration's storm database from the past 60 years was used.
+It turned out that tornado was the most harmful metereological event which caused over 90000 injuries in the last 60 years and floods had the greatest economic consequences with over 150 billion dollars in property damages.

 ## Data Processing